January 20, 2021

 When banks lend to consumers and/pr businesses, they put the proceeds into a checking account.
 At that point the money supply begins to grow.
-In March M-2 grew at a 21.0% annual rate.
-In April it climbed by 46%.
-In the past year M-2 has climbed by 25% Those are funds that businesses can use to pay their workers, pay the rent, and keep the lights on.
+In March 2020 M-2 grew at a 41.0% annual rate.
+In April 2020 it climbed by 76%.
+The Fed flooded the economy with liquidity in an effort to get it out of the deepest recession ever recorded.
+It worked.
+After declining 31% in the second quarter GDP growth surged in the third quarter by 34% and it has been growing fairly rapidly since, registering 5.5% growth in 2021 but it is going to register slower growth in 2022.
+M-2 growth has subsequently slowed and in the past year it M-2 has climbed by 6.5% Those are funds that businesses can use to pay their workers, pay the rent, and keep the lights on.

-The point of all this is that, to its credit, the Federal Reserve stepped into the credit void to make sure that banks had adequate funds to lend to businesses to keep the economy functioning.
-If the virus begins to show signs of slowing down, more businesses will be permitted to re-open and the economy can begin a gradual and sustainable recovery.
+The point of all this is that, to its credit, the Federal Reserve stepped into the credit void to make sure that banks had adequate funds to lend to businesses to keep the economy functioning during the 2-month 2020 recession.
+But it should have begun to remove some of that surplus liquidity long ago.
+It has begin to become somewhat less accommodative but it will take a long time to eliminate that surplus liquidity.

 Stephen Slifer